 Who’s Watching the Watchers?

 Full visibility to systems is good.
 Ease of setup is nice.
 Anytime access is a step in the right direction.
 However, what would I really want in a mobile app if I were the day-to-day engineer responsible for system health and uptime: Alternate alerting paths.
 The primary method of alerting in all NMS systems today is email.
 What happens if your email server goes down?
 How are you going to get that alert?
-If you have a mobile application that sends and receives “I’m alive” heartbeats to your network, then that’s a huge win.
-It means your know your monitoring system is up and running.
+If you have a mobile app that sends and receives “I’m alive” heartbeats to your network, then that’s a huge win.
+It means you know your monitoring system is up and running.
 Conversely, no heartbeat potentially means one of two things: your monitoring system is down or your Internet access is offline.
 Either scenario should signal a sysadmin to swing into action.

 Mobile and smartphone technology have come a long way in the last 30 years.
 If only I knew where to look for an NMS solution and mobile application that would allow me to completely monitor my network while enjoying beers with my friends.
-Oh wait … maybe there IS an app for that?

 Netreo has the tools you need to do what you want.